zewdu444/capstone01/README.md

 ```

 ### Deployment
-This app is deployed in the GitHub Pages for easy viewing upon merged on the main branch.
+This app is deployed in the GitHub Pages for easy viewing.
 Please find the link in the Live Demo section.

 ## Authors